LuffyGintoky/OfreceArriendo-Web-Page/README.md

 ## Live Demo

-You can visit the live demo of the application at [https://www.ofrecearriendo.com/](https://www.ofrecearriendo.com/).
+You can visit the live application at [https://www.ofrecearriendo.com/](https://www.ofrecearriendo.com/).